hotosm/osm-export-tool/README.md

 ## Using Transifex service

-* to work with Transifex you need to create `~/.transifexrc`, and modify it's access privileges `chmod 600 ~/.transifexrc`
+To work with Transifex you need to create `~/.transifexrc`, and modify it's access privileges `chmod 600 ~/.transifexrc`

 Example `.transifexrc` file: